Sentence word: Sentence word formation

 Many sentence words have formed from the process of devaluation and semantic erosion.
 Various phrases in various languages have devolved into the words for "yes" and "no" (which can be found discussed in detail in yes and no), and these include expletive sentence words such as "Well!" and the French word "Ben!" (a parallel to "Bien!").

 However, not all word sentences suffer from this loss of lexical meaning.
 A subset of sentence words, which Fonagy calls "nominal phrases", exist that retain their lexical meaning.
 These exist in Uralic languages, and are the remainders of an archaic syntax wherein there were no explicit markers for nouns and verbs.
 An example of this is the Hungarian language "Fecske!", which transliterates as "Swallow!", but which has to be idiomatically translated with multiple words "Look!
 A swallow!" for rendering the proper meaning of the original, which to a native Hungarian speaker is neither elliptical nor emphatic.
 Such nominal phrase word sentences occur in English as well, particularly in telegraphese or as the rote questions that are posed to fill in form data (e.g. "Name?", "Age?").

 Sentence word syntax

 A sentence word involves invisible covert syntax and visible overt syntax.
 The invisible section or "covert" is the syntax that is removed in order to form a one word sentence.
 The visible section or "overt" is the syntax that still remains in a sentence word.
-Within sentence word syntax there are 4 different clause-types: Declarative (making a declaration), exclamative (making an exclamation), vocative (relating to a noun), and imperative (a command).
+Within sentence word syntax there are 6 different clause-types: Declarative (making a declaration), exclamative (making an exclamation), vocative (relating to a noun), imperative (a command), locative (relating to a place), and interrogative (asking a question).

 The words in bold above demonstrate that in the overt syntax structures, there are words that can be omitted in order to form a covert sentence word.